xNVSE/NVSE/README.md

-NVSE was created and maintained by *Ian Patterson*, *Stephen Abel*, *Paul Connelly*, and *Hugues LE PORS*
+NVSE was created and maintained by *Ian Patterson*, *Stephen Abel*, *Paul Connelly*, and *Hugues LE PORS* (ianpatt, behippo, scruggsywuggsy the ferret, and hlp)

+ Contributions from *Timeslip*, *Elminster AU*

 The home page for NVSE is http://nvse.silverlock.org/